Valraevn/Ansible/README.md

-To do: \n Look into setting up roles, \n setup host variables
+To do: Look into setting up roles and setup host variables